rayanarfawi/Desgin-Bee/README.md

 A tool to calibrate the Design Bee prototype.

-This software is under MIT Licence
+This software is available under the MIT license.
+See the [LICENSE file](LICENSE) for details.